elisabeth491/Portfolio-Elisabeth/README.md

 ---

 ⚙️ How to Use
-Clone the repository (or download zip)
+Download the zip

-Open portfolio.html in your browser
+Open portfolio.html from the Portfolio folder

 ---